ZoomyCat/getrepos/info/info.md

 The only dependency `getrepos` has is `rsync`.

-It uses `rsync` to copy the scripts and configs to the correct place.
+It uses `rsync -rvp` to copy the scripts and configs to the correct place.